shahan360/Python_O2M/README.md

 ## Contributions

 Contributions are welcome!
 Feel free to open issues or submit pull requests if you have improvements or additional content you'd like to share.
 Let's grow together as a community!

-## License

-This project is licensed under the MIT License.
-Feel free to use it as you see fit while giving proper credit.

 ---